Where to break the journey between Prizren and Pristina in Kosovo

 We visited on a particularly damp and miserable day but had it been clear and sunny the countryside surrounding the monastery would have been especially picturesque and tempting for an hours’ walk or so.

-Getting to Visoki Decani Monastery
+How to get to Visoki Decani Monastery

 Visoki Decani Monastery is 16km south of Pec, 60km north-west of Prizren and 84km west of Pristina.
 Having your own transport is unquestionably the most convenient way to get to the monastery but it is certainly doable by public transport combined with a little bit of walking.